flemouel/appinstall/README.md

 I don't recommend that you use them as-is on your own machines unless you know what you are doing.

-You can take inspiration from these files to do your own dotfiles.
+You can take inspiration from these files to do your own configuration.
 If you see something to improve, feel-free to drop me an issue or a pull-request!